akshadawagadare/GitHub-Profile-Analyzer/README.md

 - 🔍 Search any GitHub username instantly
 - 📊 View profile stats and repository details
 - 💻 Analyze top programming languages used
-- ⚡ Real-time data fetched via GitHub API
+- ⚡ Real-time data fetched via GitHub REST API
-- 🎨 Responsive and clean UI
+- 🎨 Responsive and clean UI with TailwindCSS
+- 💀 Loading skeleton while data is being fetched
+- 📭 Empty state for users with no repositories
 - ❌ Graceful error handling for invalid usernames

 ---